nuejs/www/docs/nuejs/index.md

       - Tanya Fox
       - Hellen Schmidt

 The [React version](https://headlessui.com/react/listbox) is 2500 lines of JavaScript.
-Nue version is about ten times smaller and has about 70% of the features:
+Nue version is about ten times smaller even with 50-80% of the features:

 [image-link]
-  src: /docs/img/react-listbox.jpg
+  src: /docs/img/react-listbox-big.jpg
-  caption: The amount of code required to build a basic listbox UI component.
-Click to compare.
+  caption: Click to see details 👉
   class: compare-shot
   href: /compare/component.html